 - Oil: Adds incredible moisture and lightens up the crumb.

-- Favorite Fall Spices: Cinnamon, nutmeg, cloves… the gang’s all here!
+- Favorite Fall Spices: Cinnamon, nutmeg, ginger, cloves… the gang’s all here!
 These three spices complement the pumpkin flavor wonderfully (and are often found together in many of my pumpkin recipes).

 - Orange Juice: I know it’s a little weird, but don’t be nervous.
 This bread will NOT taste like oranges!
 I use orange juice because a little liquid prevents a super dense baked bread.
 Milk works too if you don’t have OJ, but the subtle orange flavor is beautiful in this bread.

 - Chocolate Chips: Because pumpkin + chocolate is always a good idea!